 • For MGAs and delegated programs, a hybrid AMS + PAS such as Expert Insured provides both capabilities in one platform.

-A modern AMS built for MGAs should launch in weeks, not months.
-The goal is to get your first program live quickly, then expand configuration as you grow.
-Start with your core workflows (Quote → Issue → Service), validate integrations, then iterate.
+A modern AMS built for MGAs should support phased implementation.
+The goal is to launch core workflows first, then expand configuration as programs, carriers, lines, and operational needs grow.
+Start with Quote → Issue → Service, validate integrations, confirm reporting, and then expand into accounting, payments, and BPO execution.

-See the Starter Package for fast implementation options that combine RQB, Expert Insured, and BPO Pods.
+See the Starter Package for fast implementation options that combine RQB, Expert Insured, Premium Accounting, CoverPay, and Insurance BPO.

-Selecting the right agency management system defines how fast you can launch and how confidently you can scale.
-A connected AMS that ties quoting, policy issuance, servicing, and operations into one loop gives MGAs and carriers the foundation they need to compete.
+Selecting the right agency management system defines how fast an MGA can launch programs, manage delegated authority, support brokers, control policy operations, and scale profitably.
+A connected AMS that ties quoting, policy issuance, servicing, accounting, payments, reporting, and operations into one workflow gives MGAs, wholesalers, and carriers the foundation they need to compete.

 Launch faster.
 Operate smarter.
 Grow confidently.